 The wombat lives in hilly forest country and it likes to burrow underground.
 A wombat burrow can be as long as 20 metres.
 Wombats quickly dig complicated tunnels with their strong legs and sharp claws, and then they push loosened soil away with their hind feet.
 Did you know that a wombat likes to live alone?

 Wombats live alone in their burrows, but other wombats may

 Wombats usually rest in or near their burrows during the day and come

 The burrows also provide shelter for rabbits which also damage crops.
 For these reasons, farmers are often eager to rid their farms of all wombats.

 There are three species of Wombats

-(an Australian Marsupial animal)
+(An Australian Marsupial animal)

-2) Northern Hairy Nosed
+2. Northern Hairy Nosed

-3) Southern Hairy Nosed
+3. Southern Hairy Nosed

 WOMBAT, common name for three species of burrowing MARSUPIAL.
 Wombats have long claws that are adapted for digging, and they live in burrows, from which they emerge at night to feed on grasses and other plants.
 The teeth of wombats are of continuous growth, and, a single pair of chisel like incisors is found in each jaw.
 Young Wombats are born singly and each is carried in its mother's pouch.